Setting up OpenPAYGO Tokens

 The "Example_Full_System_Implementation_Python" folder contains code intended to showcase how the full system of a server and a device would work together to generate tokens and decode them.
 It provides a concrete scenario tests and allows to generate tokens of any value for any device (given that the device uses the same key as the server).

-The server and device simulator both have a print_status() function that can be used to print their internal state, this should be very useful for debugging when implementing into the device.
+function that can be used to print their internal state, this should be very useful for debugging when implementing into the device.
 The whole code is made for use with Python 3 and the tests can be run as it is.

 The folder contains:

-• An example folder that contains test scenarios
+folder that contains test scenarios - A

-• A security folder that contains example attacks (see the "Security Audit" for context)
+folder that contains example attacks (see the "Security Audit" for context)

 A secret key was here chosen randomly for the example.
 This secret key ensures that someone knowing the algorithm cannot generate tokens for all your devices if he does not have that secret key.